 Job applications on military bases are not all centralized.
 Each hiring agency advertises and hires using different methods.
 In the case of appropriated fund Civil Service jobs, vacancies are usually listed through “apply here” websites like USAJobs.com or USA.gov.
 Some of these jobs may require specialized experience, training, or education.
 You’ll find that information in the job description.
 Other vacancies may be listed locally on-base using bulletin boards or official web pages.

 What Are Some of the Things Employers Ask for When Applying for a Job?

 When you apply for a job on a military base as a spouse or military dependent, they may ask you for information about your sponsor.
 When asked “who’s your sponsor,” they want to know the name of the currently serving military member in the family assigned to that particular base.
 That question won’t apply to all applicants and can be a source of confusion if you’re not familiar with the term.
 As a spouse or dependent, you may also be eligible for local hiring incentives that are not available to civilians looking for a job on-base

 Some jobs may require a security clearance.
-That isn’t as much of an issue as you might think-in the past most military members have been required to have a “Secret” level security clearance at a minimum.
-In some cases, even the most basic types of jobs may require this depending on the nature of the military installation.
-A job as a coffee vendor at the Pentagon may require the kind of background check you would never be asked to submit to as an employee at the local cafe.
+If you are a veteran or active-duty military member, it’s not a big deal.
+You may have already gone through the process and have had at least a “Secret” security clearance.
+In some cases, even the most basic types of jobs may require this.
+It just depends on the type of military installation.
+For example, a job as a coffee vendor at the Pentagon may require the kind of background check you would never need to apply for a job at your local café.